adoptium/temurin-build/RELEASING.md

    * SUBMIT!!
 6. Once the job completes successfully, check the binaries have uploaded to github at somewhere like https://github.com/AdoptOpenJDK/openjdk8-binaries/releases/jdk8u232-b09
 7. Within 15 minutes the binaries should be available on the website too at e.g. https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9
-8. Since you have 15 minutes free, use that time to update https://github.com/AdoptOpenJDK/openjdk-website/blob/master/src/handlebars/support.handlebars which is the source of  https://adoptopenjdk.net/support.html and (if required) the supported platforms table at https://github.com/AdoptOpenJDK/openjdk-website/blob/master/src/handlebars/supported_platforms.handlebars which is the source of https://adoptopenjdk.net/supported_platforms.html
+8. Since you have 15 minutes free, use that time to update https://github.com/AdoptOpenJDK/openjdk-website/blob/master/src/handlebars/support.handlebars which is the source of  https://adoptopenjdk.net/support.html and (if required) the supported platforms table at https://github.com/AdoptOpenJDK/openjdk-website/blob/master/src/handlebars/supported_platforms.handlebars which is the source of https://adoptopenjdk.net/supported_platforms.html.
+9. [Mac only] Once the binaries are available on the website you need to run the [homebrew-cask_updater](https://ci.adoptopenjdk.net/job/homebrew-cask_updater/) which will create a series of pull requests [here](https://github.com/AdoptOpenJDK/homebrew-openjdk/pulls).
+Normally George approves these but in principle as long as the CI passes, they should be good to approve.
+You don't need to wait around and merge the PR's because the Mergify bot will automatically do this for you as long as somebody has approved it.
-9. Publicise the Adopt JDK release via slack on AdoptOpenJDK #release
+10. Publicise the Adopt JDK release via slack on AdoptOpenJDK #release
-10. If desired, find someone with the appropriate authority (George, Martijn, Shelley, Stewart) to post a tweet about the new release from the AdoptOpenJDK twitter account
+11. If desired, find someone with the appropriate authority (George, Martijn, Shelley, Stewart) to post a tweet about the new release from the AdoptOpenJDK twitter account

 # [OpenJ9 Only] Milestone Process